microsoft/pxt-arcade/docs/courses/csintro3/intro/initialization.md

 1. Explain the difference between **declaring** and **assigning** a value.
 It might be useful to try to come up with an analogy.
 2. In task #3, the same variable was ``||game:splash||``ed twice, with different results.
 Explain how the output was changed in the other lines of code.

+### ~hint

+Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/intro/initialization-problems) for this section to review the material and practice the concepts introduced in this section.

+### ~